Princess Margaret, Countess of Snowdon: Illness and death

-Princess Margaret died in the King Edward VII's Hospital, London, at 06:30 GMT on 9 February 2002, aged 71, three days after the 50th anniversary of her father's death.
+Margaret died in her sleep at King Edward VII's Hospital, London, at 6:30 am on 9 February 2002, aged 71, three days after the 50th anniversary of her father's death.
+She was 11th in line to the throne at the time of her death.
 The previous day, she had suffered another stroke that was followed by cardiac problems.
-Her sister's eldest son, Charles, then Prince of Wales, paid tribute to his aunt in a television broadcast.
+Prince Charles paid tribute to his aunt in a television broadcast.
 UK politicians and foreign leaders sent their condolences as well.
 Following her death, private memorial services were held at St Mary Magdalene Church and Glamis Castle.

 Margaret's coffin, draped in her personal standard, was taken from Kensington Palace to St James's Palace before her funeral.
 Her funeral was held on 15 February 2002, the 50th anniversary of her father's funeral.
 In line with her wishes, the ceremony was a private service at St George's Chapel, Windsor Castle, for family and friends.
-Unlike most other members of the royal family, Princess Margaret was cremated, at Slough Crematorium.
-Her ashes were temporarily placed in the Royal Vault of St George's Chapel, before being moved to the King George VI Memorial Chapel in St George's, following the funeral of her mother in April 2002 (who had died seven weeks after Margaret).
-A state memorial service was held at Westminster Abbey on 19 April 2002.
-Another memorial service to mark the 10th anniversary of Margaret and the Queen Mother's death was held on 30 March 2012 at St George's Chapel, Windsor Castle, which was attended by Queen Elizabeth II and other members of the royal family.
+Unlike most other members of the royal family, she was cremated, at Slough Crematorium.
+Her lady-in-waiting, Lady Glenconner, stated that Margaret found the Royal Burial Ground at Frogmore "very gloomy" and would have wanted to be where her father was buried.
+Margaret's ashes were temporarily placed in the Royal Vault of St George's Chapel.
+Following the Queen Mother's death seven weeks later and after her funeral, they were interred in the King George VI Memorial Chapel to rest alongside her parents.
+A service of thanksgiving and remembrance for Margaret was held at Westminster Abbey on 19 April 2002.
+A memorial service marking the tenth anniversary of the deaths of both Margaret and the Queen Mother was held on 30 March 2012 at St George's Chapel, Windsor Castle, attended by Queen Elizabeth II and other members of the royal family.